All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 First, the medication slows down how quickly food moves through your stomach.
 This means your body absorbs nutrients differently than it used to, and the shift can temporarily reduce your available energy.

 Second, because Ozempic significantly reduces appetite, many patients eat fewer calories than their body is accustomed to.
-This caloric deficit, while essential for weight loss, can trigger fatigue until your metabolism adapts.
+This caloric deficit, while important for weight loss, can trigger fatigue until your metabolism adapts.

 Third, changes in blood sugar levels, even within normal ranges, can affect energy.
 If your blood sugar drops lower than what your body is used to, you may feel sluggish, foggy, or just plain tired.